 “Also when there is an abundance of SCFAs, this increases digestive motility, which makes food move though the digestive tract more quickly, allowing less time for calorie extraction.
 When SCFAs are scarce (a low-fiber diet), motility is decreased and the message sent to the stomach and intestines is that there is not enough food.
 This causes food to move though the digestive tract more slowly to provide for MORE caloric extraction.

 “In other words, our gut bacteria determines whether we gain or lose weight!”

 Diabetes and cholesterol.
-Women in menopause are at an increased risk of developing type 2 diabetes.
+Women in menopause develop type 2 diabetes more often because of their increased risk.
 And because estrogen helps control cholesterol levels, many women see their “bad” cholesterol rise after menopause.

 Says Kristin, “Fiber deficiency is at the core of many of our most common chronic diseases including obesity, diabetes, and heart disease.
 Increasing fiber intake decreases risk of diabetes by preventing blood sugar spikes and crashes.
 Increasing fiber intake also works like a cholesterol sponge.
 Fiber binds to cholesterol and escorts it through the GI tract and into the sewer system and prevents it from getting absorbed into blood vessels and creating plaques that cause heart disease.”

 It doesn’t change the nature or flavor of the food or drink it’s added to.
 It dissolves quickly and completely in liquids (I’ve seen women put it in their WINE, no joke).
 It survives baking just fine and doesn’t add a gritty texture when baked in or sprinkled on foods.